shanks1911/shanks1911/README.md

 > **"Good models don't fix bad data."**

-I enjoy building systems, but I enjoy understanding **why they work** even more.
+I enjoy building systems, but I enjoy understanding **why** they work even more.

-Whether the problem is in finance, environmental science, or machine learning, I like starting with messy real-world data, designing careful experiments, validating assumptions, and building solutions that are reproducible.
+Whether the problem is in finance, environmental science, or machine learning, I like starting with messy real-world datasets, designing careful experiments, validating assumptions, and building solutions that are reproducible.

-To me, the quality of the data and the quality of the experiment matter more than the complexity of the model.
+To me, **the quality of the data and the quality of the experiment matter more than the complexity of the model.**

 ---